KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

 +---------------------------------------+

--  Install the Tomcat using the Tomcat user.
+-Install the Tomcat using the Tomcat user.
 Remeber to define the TOMCAT_HOME variable.

 +-------------------------------------------------------------------+
 | export TOMCAT_HOME=<path of the installation Tomcat root folder > |
 +-------------------------------------------------------------------+

--  Be sure that the Tomcat uses the JDK 1.7 o 1.8: usually the Tomcat settings are defined in the TOMCAT_HOME/bin/setenv.sh file, therefore if the TOMCAT_HOME/bin/setenv.sh file does not exit, the user must create it and insert it in the content as shown in Code
+-Be sure that the Tomcat uses the JDK 1.7 o 1.8: usually the Tomcat settings are defined in the TOMCAT_HOME/bin/setenv.sh file, therefore if the TOMCAT_HOME/bin/setenv.sh file does not exit, the user must create it and insert it in the content as shown in Code

 Note that CATALINA_PID contains the ID of the Tomcat process and it kills the process if needed.